-- Flax – this is not on the list of permitted foods, but is mentioned as a permitted fibre supplement.
+- flaxseeds – this is not on the list of permitted foods, but is mentioned as a permitted fibre supplement.
 It is very low in carbs.

-- Cocoa powder – unsweetened cocoa powder is permitted in small quantities
+- sugar-free cocoa powder – unsweetened cocoa powder is permitted in small quantities

-- Vanilla extract – unsweetened variety is permitted in “spice” quantities
+- sugar-free vanilla extract – unsweetened variety is permitted in “spice” quantities

 Remember to count the carbs in each of these ingredients, and add it to your daily total!